Lantianzz/Scorecard-Bundle/README.md

 ## Update Log

+### Updates in v0.5

+- ChiMerge:
+  - Rewrite everything with Numpy (basically no Pandas at all).
+Now no error would be raised during training, even with unbalanced samples where the old implementation usually crash.

+- WOE
+  - Rewrite everything with Numpy.
+The code efficiency is boosted due to matrix computation;
+  - The feature selection function is removed from WOE and will be included in an independent feature selection submodule;

 ### Updates in v0.4

 - ChiMerge：
   - When the distribution of a feature is heavily unbalanced (e.g. most values are the same), pandas.qcut will crash.
 Thus we will switch to pandas.cut durng the above circumstances.
 - ModelEvaluation:
   - Fixed a bug in lift curve.
-Now the codes can generalize better.
+WNow the codes can generalize better.

 - Scorecard
   - Add predict_proba() function to return scores only